Effective Date: July 27, 2021

 BetterCloud, Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-We are committed to subjecting all personal data received from European Union (EU) member countries, the United Kingdom (UK), and Switzerland, respectively, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.
+We are committed to subjecting all personal data received from European Union (EU) member countries, the United Kingdom (UK), and Switzerland, respectively, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
+To learn more about the Privacy Shield Frameworks, visit the U.S. Department of Commerce’s Privacy Shield List.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily with regard to our participation in the Privacy Shield Frameworks, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.